-Christopher C. Graham; Keith P. Robinette, CFA; and Andrew Urban, CFA, are the Funds' co-portfolio managers and are jointly responsible for the day-to-day management of the Funds in accordance with (1) their respective asset class allocation ranges and (2) the allocations to each of their respective Underlying Funds.
+Christopher C. Graham; Keith P. Robinette, CFA; and Andrew Urban, CFA, are the Funds' co-portfolio managers and are jointly responsible for the day-to-day management of the Funds in accordance with (1) each Core Sleeve's respective asset class allocations, (2) selection of the Underlying Funds in which the Core Sleeves invest, and (3) administering the volatility management program and providing the subadviser daily with index notional exposures required for futures positions.